Muhammad-Rizwan12/Credit-Card-Fraud-Detection/README.md

 - AUC-ROC

 ## Results
-The **Random Forest** model performed best with an accuracy of 0.9898, achieving high precision and recall, effectively identifying fraudulent transactions.
+The **FNN model** emerged as a powerful tool with an accuracy of 99.2 in combating credit card fraud, setting new benchmarks in accuracy and reliability

 ## Usage
 - To get started with this project follow these Steps: